-Every email we send and receive has the metadata that has the information about the particular email.
-Metadata provides routing and other useful information about the email.
-It is called as ‘email header’ in most of the email programs.
-Each email application and client have different ways to view the email header information.
-Let’s look at how to find the IP address of an email in Outlook and do some basic mail tracing.
+Every email we send and receive has metadata with the information about the particular email.
+The metadata provides routing and other useful details about the email.
+It is called an ‘email header’ in most email programs.
+Every email application and the client has different ways to view the email header information.
+Let’s look at how to find the IP address of an email sender in Outlook and do some basic mail tracing.

-Once you received an email, you know who and from which domain (For example, gmail.com or yahoo.com….etc) it came, but we do not know the IP address or the location (country) the email originated.
+Once you received an email, you would know the sender’s name and domain (For example, gmail.com or yahoo.com….etc) easily.
+But it is not straightforward to know the IP address or the location (country) the email originated.
 Finding the originating IP (Sender’s IP) of particular mail will be helpful to find the location of the sender or the sending mail server.
-This can help in troubleshooting or finding the spammer who is flooding your mailbox.
+This can help in troubleshooting and finding the spammer details up to a certain level.

 How to view email header in Office 365 Outlook Web Access (Outlook.com)

-Select the email and click on 3 dots at the right corner.
+- Select the email and click on the 3 dots at the right corner.
 Click on View then View message details.

-3) Probably you will be seeing several IPs in this mail header.
+- Probably you will be seeing several IPs in a mail header.
 It might be your receiving mail server, sending mail server and the sender’s computer/mobile device IP.
 It all depended on how the sender’s email application is configured or the default settings of the mail service.

 The originating IP is possibly your mail server IP which received this email.
-Since mine is in Office 365, it is one of the office 365 email server IP.
+Since mine is in Office 365, it is one of the office 365 email server IPs.

-There are few famous providers provide useful service to read mail headers in a readable format.
-We can use GSuite Toolbox Message header or MX Toolbox’s header analyzer, after checking both tools, I found that MX toolbox gives more useful information with IP addresses with DNS names of the servers and email sender.
+There are few famous providers that provide useful services to read mail headers in a readable format.
+We can use the GSuite Toolbox message header or MX Toolbox’s header analyzer.
+After checking both tools, I found that the MX toolbox gives more useful information about IP addresses with DNS names of the servers and email sender.

-4) Go to MXtoolbox header analyzer and paste the email header data you got from Outlook.
-It will provide details as below.
+- Visit the MXtoolbox header analyzer and paste the email header data you got from Outlook.
+It will provide details as shown below.

-To trace further about the email IP, we can look for more information from Whois.com or find the IP location.
+To trace further about the email IP address, we can look for more information from Whois.com or find the IP location.

-5) Visit whois.com and input the sender IP you gathered from earlier step by reading the email header.
+- Visit whois.com and input the sender IP you gathered from the earlier step by reading the email header.

-It will provide lots of information to get some ideas of the IP address you received in the email.
+It will provide lots of information about the IP address you received in the email.
 With this, we almost traced the possible details about the email sender’s IP as an end-user.

-It is not that simple to investigate and find or track the email sender by the IP address from the email header.
-Even the methods I mentioned have some limitation and it will not be accurate all the time.
+It is not that simple to investigate and trace the email sender by the IP address from the email header.
+Even the methods I mentioned have some limitations and they will not be accurate all the time.
 If someone really wants to trick/hack you, they can spoof the email headers and mask the IPs.
-Even they can relay on some authentic email sending servers to send spam email which may look genuine.
+Even they can relay on some authentic email servers to send spam emails which may look genuine.

-You can try the combination of some the methods and get extensive details from the email header.
-I hope these steps are useful to trace an email up to a certain level to find out the sender’s IP and its details.
+You can try the combination of the above methods by available data from Microsoft Outlook or Office 365 web access.
+I hope these steps are useful to trace the IP address of an email up to a certain level from your computer.